oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_data_integration_workspace_module.rst

 ..
 Description

 - This module allows the user to create, update and delete a Workspace resource in Oracle Cloud Infrastructure
 - For *state=present*, creates a new Data Integration workspace ready for performing data integration tasks.
+To retrieve the OCID for the new workspace, use the opc-work-request-id returned by this API and call the `GetWorkRequest <https://docs.cloud.oracle.com/en-us/iaas/api/#/en/data- integration/latest/WorkRequest/GetWorkRequest>`_ API.
 - This resource has the following action operations in the :ref:`oracle.oci.oci_data_integration_workspace_actions <ansible_collections.oracle.oci.oci_data_integration_workspace_actions_module>` module: change_compartment, start, stop.